 One thing I noticed while making batches of cookie bark is that baking at a low temperature for a longer amount of time almost always results in an evenly cooked and very crisp product.
 Recently, I’ve been applying this to some of my miniature cookie recipes.
-I’ve always loved teeny tiny cookies (especially the ones from Trader Joe’s), but prefer them to have a uniform crispness throughout, and for the longest time I kept getting cookies that were just too brown around the edges and not cooked enough in the center.
+I’ve always loved teeny tiny mini chocolate chip cookies (especially the ones from Trader Joe’s), but prefer them to have a uniform crispness throughout, and for the longest time I kept getting cookies that were just too brown around the edges and not cooked enough in the center.
 The low temp, long bake time fixed that problem completely!

 These little chocolate chip cookies were baked at 300 for about 25 minutes.
 They browned evenly, had a light and crunchy texture and spread into nice circles (well, most of them).
 This particular dough worked well, but I’m going to experiment with a few other high butter/high sugar (doughs notorious for spreading) as well.